Esri/arcgis-maps-sdk-dotnet-samples/src/Desktop/README.md

     * [Set initial map area](ArcGISRuntime.Desktop.Samples/Samples/Map/SetInitialMapArea)

-    This sample displays a map at a specific viewpoint.
-In this sample a viewpoint is constructed from an envelope defined by minimum (x,y) and maximum (x,y) values.
-The map's initialViewpoint is set to this viewpoint before the map is loaded.
-Upon loading the map zooms to this initial area.
+    This sample demonstrates how to set the initial viewpoint from envelope defined by minimum (x,y) and maximum (x,y) values.
+The map's InitialViewpoint is set to this viewpoint before the map is loaded into the MapView.
+Upon loading the map zoom to this initial area.

     * [Set map spatial reference](ArcGISRuntime.Desktop.Samples/Samples/Map/SetMapSpatialReference)